Despite their large, intimidating appearance, the Doberman Shepherd has a heart of gold.

 For Doberman Shepherds who are fussy with taking pills or supplemental gels or liquids, turn to nature’s remedy.

-For instance, a decent piece of boneless fish boosts both protein and omega-3, while vitamins are readily found in some fruits and vegetable that dogs love to eat.
+For instance, a decent piece of boneless fish boosts both protein and omega-3, while vitamins are readily found in some fruits and vegetables that dogs love to eat.

 For the best results, consider slices of cucumber or watermelon.